 As mentioned earlier, web and mobile applications are being raided by malicious attackers who exploit a wide range of vulnerabilities.
 The most common ones include SQL injections, Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF) and Directory Traversals, regular starrers in the widely recognized OWASP Top-10.

-According to study conducted by Ponemon Institute, not having a secure development process can prove to be very expensive.
+According to a study conducted by Ponemon Institute, not having a secure development process can prove to be very expensive.
 Vulnerabilities detected in the production stage cost around $7600 on average to fix, but the financial damage caused is significantly lower when detected early on in the process (only $80 per defect on average).

 Besides the monetary implications, companies and organizations have to deal with other serious issues once their application has been breached.
 These include brand image restoration, damage control expenses, customer retention efforts and other technical problems that arise with the exploitation of application layer vulnerabilities.